 Three Steps to Carpool:

 - See who’s on your route: With Waze Carpool, you choose who you carpool with based on detailed profiles, star ratings, and commonalities — shared interests, same workplace, and more — as well as price and distance of route.

 - Offer/request a ride: Found someone?
 Simply offer a ride (drivers) or request a ride (riders), and wait for a reply.
 You'll be notified as soon as the ride is confirmed.

 - Enjoy your commute!
 Drivers are guided by Waze on the fastest route, while riders can follow their progress on the map in real-time.
 When the ride is over, payment is transferred from rider to driver automatically.
 Use code 511WAZE for a free ride!

 Scoop is another carpool service that brings together co-workers, students, and neighbors with matching commutes.
 Enter your trip information by 3:30 pm for your afternoon commute, or 9 pm the night before your morning commute.
 Scoop automatically provides you with your match and trip itinerary.
 Register with promo code SCOOPME05 for a free first trip.

 As more people download and register for these apps, more opportunities to match with people sharing similar routes emerge.

-Driving alone, according to the 2016 US Census, ranks as the second-highest expense after housing.
-Maintaining a private vehicle can be costly and driving alone contributes to traffic, parking, and smog.
-We understand for some, driving alone seems like the only option.
-We hope you might consider walking or biking, carpooling, or taking public transportation once a week to lessen your dependency on a single-occupancy vehicle.
+Driving alone, according to the 2016 US Census, ranks as Americans' second-highest expense after housing.
+Maintaining a private vehicle can be costly, and driving alone worsens traffic, parking shortages, and smog.
+For many, driving alone seems to be the only viable commuting option.
+Nonetheless, we hope you consider walking, biking, carpooling, or taking public transportation at least once a week to reduce your carbon footprint.

-Tip: If you must drive to the Santa Rosa Campus, we recommend you head straight to the parking lot located behind Joe's Coffee Shop near Elliott Ave. and Mendocino Ave. which can be accessed from Mendocino Ave. or Silva Ave.
-This parking lot is available to students with valid SRJC parking permits and often has open parking spaces.
-Instead of spending time circling or idling in the Bech and Emeritus lots, park in this lot and walk three minutes to campus.
+Tip: If you must drive to the Santa Rosa campus, we recommend you try the parking lot behind My Friend Joe Coffee near Elliott Ave. and Mendocino Ave., which can be accessed from Mendocino Ave. or Silva Ave.
+This lot is available to students with valid SRJC parking permits, and often has open spaces; instead of wasting time and gas circling or idling in the Bech or Emeritus lots, park here and walk three minutes to campus.